 Answering the question "What is the official language in your country?" is easy in most places around the world.
 But if you ask someone from Switzerland, well, things get a bit more complicated.
 This is where the counting and explaining come in.

 Switzerland is renowned for its top-notch quality of life, perfect infrastructure, and environmentally-friendly outlook.
+It's also #5 on the top 10 places to study abroad in the world this year.
 The key to the Swiss success and harmony might be in the level of diversity in this country.
 After all, the country has four official languages.

 Not one, or two – four!